LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     **Be sure to use a Text-Only editor like NotePad (PC) or TextEdit (Mac) to archive your information.**

 !!! info "A Note about Capitalization and Spaces"
-    In places, you will use a name like "`FastLane API Key`" or "`FastLane Access Token`".
+    In places, you use a name like "`FastLane API Key`" or "`FastLane Access Token`".
 Please copy from the docs to use those exact names.

-    The <code>Secrets</code> that you add later use names that are capitalized and use underscore ++"_"++ instead of spaces.
+    The <code>Secrets</code> that you add use names that are capitalized and use underscore ++"_"++ instead of spaces.
 Be precise and careful.

 !!! important "Use a Text-Only Editor"
     **Be sure to use a Text-Only editor like NotePad (PC) or TextEdit (Mac) to archive your information.**